 Where a new system or major upgrade works are proposed in COS, the system must comply with the current Standards and Code of Practice.
-Where an existing system is operating effectively but does not comply with the current EPA Code of Practice or Standards, the system will be monitored; however, unless a failure occurs, the owner will not be required to upgrade or replace the system.
+Where an existing system is operating effectively but does not comply with the current EPA Code of Practice or Standards, the system will be monitored; however, unless a failure occurs or a contravene of the GED, the owner will not be required to upgrade or replace the system.